Sven Vermant

-Sven Vermant (born 4 April 1973) is a Belgian former professional football manager and former player who played as a midfielder.
+Sven Vermant (born 4 April 1973) is a Belgian professional football manager and former player who played as a midfielder.
 He is best known for his spells at Club Brugge and FC Schalke 04.
+He is currently in charge of the Belgium national under-17 team.

 Club career

 Born in Lier, Vermant started his career in 1978 at KV Hooikt and played there until 1989 when he moved to KV Mechelen, that had won the UEFA Cup Winners' Cup the year before.
 In 1993 Vermant moved to Club Brugge, where he won both the championship (1996, 1998) and the Belgian Cup (1995, 1996) twice.

 Vermant stayed at Bruges until he transferred to FC Schalke 04 in 2001, after being heavily linked with a move to Scottish club Rangers.
 At Schalke he won the 2001–02 DFB-Pokal.

 In 2005, Vermant returned to Club Brugge where he played until 2008.
 On 9 December 2007, he played his 400th game for Club Brugge against KSV Roeselare, which they won 2–1.
 Vermant is the ninth player in the history of the club to achieve this milestone.

 In July 2008 his transferred to Royal Knokke from the Provincial League.